 I’m 64 years old and have met a lot of people and you are the only one who claims to have lived at the foot of the cross and woke up one day and renounced it.
 Sorry, I don’t believe that.

 Rod is an Independent Fundamentalist Baptist (IFB).
 As such, he believes in the doctrine of “once saved, always saved.”
-According to this doctrine, once a person is saved, he can never fall from grace, never lose his salvation.
+According to this doctrine, once a person is saved, he can never, ever fall from grace; never, ever lose his salvation.
 Built upon a foundation of intellectual assent to a set of theological propositions, most proponents of “once saved, always saved” believe that I am still a Christian; that I am just backslidden or out of the will of God.
 I say most, because some “once saved, always saved” believers can’t bear to fathom that someone who has trodden under foot the Son of God, and has counted the blood of the covenant, wherewith he was sanctified, an unholy thing, and has done despite unto the Spirit of grace (Hebrews 10:29) can still be a Christian.
-If I am not now a Christian, in their minds, that means I never was a Christian; that in decades of pastoral experience I never came in contact with the REAL JESUS.
+If I am not now a Christian, in their minds that means I never was a Christian; that in decades of pastoral experience I never came in contact with the REAL JESUS.